Alex-K02/NewsApp/README.md

 # NewsApp "AboutIT"

-This app is a personalized platform for discovering and managing IT industry news and events, customized to match user interests.
-It uses an external Scraper Module (from a separate repository) to gather and store data in a central database.
-This data is accessible through an easy-to-use API, enabling dynamic updates within the app.
-Key features include personalized user preferences, secure data storage, and an AI-powered event parsing system to keep users updated with the latest relevant content.
+The idea for this app arose from my desire to stay consistently updated on tech news, spanning fields such as AI/ML, cybersecurity, software development, and more.
+This app is designed to fulfill that need.
+It integrates with an external [Scraper Module (from a separate repository)](https://github.com/Alex-K02/Scraper) to gather and store data in a central database.
+The data is accessible via an API, allowing for dynamic updates within the app.

+Key features include:

+Personalized user preferences
+Secure data storage
+An AI-powered event parsing system to deliver the latest and most relevant content

 ## Main Functionality
 ### Core Data Integration